Corbetta, Lombardy: From the Battle of Magenta to contemporary period

-In 1921 the municipality had 7,689 inhabitants.
+In 1921, the municipality had 7,689 inhabitants.
 The country's urban planning changed radically due to industrialization, with workers migrating to those towns where industries sprang up.
 In Corbetta, many workers still found employment in agriculture.

-In August 1944 on orders of German captain Theo Saevecke, responsible for the Massacre of Loreto square in Milan, eight civilians including the local partisan Pierino Beretta were killed as reprisal for partisan attacks on German troops.
+In August 1944, on orders of German captain Theo Saevecke, responsible for the Massacre of Loreto square in Milan, eight civilians, including the local partisan Pierino Beretta, were killed as reprisal for partisan attacks on German troops.

-After the end of World War II Corbetta experienced an economic boom.
-Corbetta's importance increased, and it became one of the greater naturalistic and cultural centers of the Province of Milan, especially in the 1980s.
-On 5 February 1988 Corbetta was designated a city by the president of the Italian Republic Francesco Cossiga.
+After the end of World War II, Corbetta experienced an economic boom.
+Corbetta's importance increased, and it became one of the greater natural and cultural centers of the Province of Milan, especially in the 1980s.
+On 5 February 1988, Corbetta was designated a city by the president of the Italian Republic Francesco Cossiga.

-Today Corbetta is consolidating more and more like cultural and naturalistic pole, and in order to render these prerogatives in 2007 still more realistic it has taken to the way the plan "ecosustainability", than the scope is proposed to render the common note ecosostenibile to low environmental impact them.
+Today, Corbetta is solidifying its status as a cultural and natural center.
+In 2007, in order to make these goals more realistic, it started to carry out a plan of "ecosustainability".
+This plan was proposed to lower the town's environmental impact.

 Demographics

-In the latest census of 2001, Corbetta had 13,735 inhabitants, subdivided into 6,664 males and 7,071 females.
+According to the 2001 census, Corbetta had 13,735 inhabitants, 6,664 males and 7,071 females.
 Throughout its known history, the city has usually exhibited moderate growth.
-A peak in population growth occurred from 1881 to 1911, during which time the local industrialization brought in new citizens and new workplaces.
-There was a period of stasis in population growth during the two World Wars.
-A resumption in growth occurred with an economic boom (from 1951 to 1971).
+A peak in population growth occurred from 1881 to 1911, when local industrialization brought in new citizens and new workplaces.
+Population growth stagnated during the two World Wars but restarted alongside the economic boom of 1951 to 1971.
 The two most recent censuses have each recorded a small increase of approximately 500 residents.
-From 2001 until the present, the population has grown more than 18,000, with the construction of new residential complexes in the city and its frazioni.
+The 2021 census reported 18,763 residents, assisted by the construction of new residential complexes in the city and its frazioni.